-It is a requirement that any student who receives a loan(s) must complete a Loan Exit Counseling when graduating or if there is a change of status during the school year.
+It is a requirement that any student who receives a loan(s) must complete a Loan Exit Counseling when graduating or if there are certain changes of status during the school year.
 Examples of a change of status would be withdrawing from school, falling below half-time status, not meeting satisfactory academic progress (SAP), or transferring to a different college.